Food and Journeys®

 Jump to Recipe

-Savor the undeniable almond flavor in every bite!
-This Swedish Almond Cake (Mandelkaka) is a delicious treat for dessert or an afternoon snack — and so easy to prepare!
+Swedish Almond Cake is a delicious and simple dessert that captures the essence of Swedish baking.
+With its undeniable, rich almond flavor, it’s an excellent treat for dessert or an afternoon snack — so easy to prepare too!

 Mandelkaka on a plate, with a slice ready for serving.